ethermium-dex/api-docs/README.md

 }
 ```

-* For market orders simply set a low/high price your order will be matched against the best available prices.
+* For market orders simply set a lower/higher price, your order will be matched against the best available prices.

 **Response:**
 ```javascript